 - 9.1.
-The Administering institution will meet the cost of any long-term leave, other than holiday, and will ensure that all annual leave entitlement is taken within the Award period.
-Long-term leave may include maternity, paternity or long-term sick leave. - 9.2.
-Maternity or paternity leave is the responsibility of the Administering institution employing staff undertaking a FightMND project.
+The Administering institution will meet the cost of any long-term leave, other than holiday, and will ensure that all annual leave entitlement is taken within the Grant period.
+Long-term leave may include maternity, parental or long-term sick leave. - 9.2.
+Maternity or parental leave is the responsibility of the Administering institution employing staff undertaking a FightMND-funded project.
 Leave will be provided according to the Administering Institution's local terms and conditions of employment.
 The costs of such leave are the responsibility of the Administering institution and are not provided for by FightMND. - 9.3.
-If a FightMND-funded employee is due to take any planned long-term leave, the Award holder should inform FightMND of the dates in advance.
-This will enable discussion to decide whether the Award should be suspended for the period of absence until full-time employment can be resumed (see Terms and Conditions 4 and 11.2).
-If unplanned long-term leave occurs, the Award holder or an authorised representative of the Administering Institution should contact FightMND as soon as possible to discuss the situation with the Research Co-ordinator.
+If a FightMND-funded employee is due to take any planned long-term leave, the grant Primary Investigator should inform FightMND of the dates in advance.
+This will enable discussion to decide whether the Grant should be suspended for the period of absence until full-time employment can be resumed (see Terms and Conditions 4 and 11.2).
+If unplanned long-term leave occurs, the Grant Primary Investigator or an approved representative of the Administering Institution should contact FightMND by email to researchgrants@fightmnd.org.au as soon as possible to discuss the situation.